ljleb/sd-webui-neutral-prompt/README.md

 ## Known issues

 - The webui does not support composable diffusion via [`AND`](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Features#composable-diffusion) for samplers DDIM, PLMS and UniPC.
-Since Perp-Neg relies on composable diffusion, it falls back on the appropriate unmodified sampler implementation.
+Since Perp-Neg relies on composable diffusion, the extension will fallback on the appropriate unmodified sampler implementation whenever they are used.

 ## Special Mentions